-Facilitation and dialog, community-based trauma healing, conflict resolution, theology of struggle
+Facilitation and dialog, global education, psychosocial trauma healing, conflict resolution, theology of struggle

-Dr. Al Fuertes was a recipient of the 2008 GMU Teaching Excellence Award and the 2001 AT&T Asia-Pacific Leadership Award.
+Dr. Al Fuertes was a recipient of the 2014 Oscar Mentoring Excellence Award, the 2008 GMU Teaching Excellence Award and the 2001 AT&T Asia-Pacific Leadership Award.
 Al is a field practitioner and consultant who specializes in community-based trauma healing as an integral component in peacebuilding and conflict transformation.
 He travels extensively around the world, particularly in places affected by war, armed conflict, and natural disaster.
 Al works with government, religious, military, and community leaders, as well as NGO development workers, school administrators, teachers, youth, refugees and internally displaced persons.
-He is the faculty director of the global education program in the Philippines, a 9-credit summer course in Grassroots Peacebuilding, Environmental Issues and Cultures, and in Cambodia, a 3-credit winter course in Community Development, Post-Conflict Reconstruction, and Spirituality through George Mason's Center for Global Education.
+He is the faculty director of the global education program in the Philippines, a 6-credit summer course in Human Trafficking, Environmental Issues, and Grassroots Peacebuilding through Mason's Center for Global Education (CGE), and in Cambodia, a 3-credit winter course in Post Genocide, Community Development, and Spirituality through the Social Action and Integrative Learning (SAIL).

 Fuertes, Al B. 2012.
 "Transformative Impact of Storytelling on the IDPs in the Philippines."
 Conflict Resolution Quarterly, Volume 29 Number 3 Spring.

 Fuertes, Al. 2010.
 "Peacebuilders in Southeast Asia Describe the Dynamic Interplay Between Consciousness and Transformation Towards Effective Practice."
 Alternative Perspectives in the Humanities and the Social Sciences.
 Ed.
 Otto F. von Feigenblatt.
 Journal of Alternative Perspectives in the Social Sciences, Inc., pp. 1-12.